UCAT

 The English language has gained prominence in the communication field and is spoken globally.
 Therefore, as future doctors, high-quality language skills are essential to coordinate research with colleagues on the international stage.
 Furthermore, in order to keep up to date, your English vocabulary should be strong enough to comprehend the advanced information presented within research journals and peer-reviewed articles to apply into your clinical practice.

-English for UCAT
+Is English Important for UCAT Verbal Reasoning?

 Why is English required in Decision Making?